List of burial places of founders of religious traditions: Christianity

 A number of claimed relics associated with Jesus have been displayed throughout the history of Christianity.
 While some individuals believe in the authenticity of Jesus relics, others doubt their validity.
 For instance, the sixteenth-century philosopher Erasmus wrote about the proliferation of relics, and the number of buildings that could be constructed from wooden relics claimed to be from the crucifixion cross of Jesus.
 Similarly, at least thirty Holy Nails were venerated as relics across Europe in the early 20th century.
 Part of the relics are included in the so-called Arma Christi ("Weapons of Christ"), or the Instruments of the Passion.

 Some relics, such as remnants of the crown of thorns, receive only a modest number of pilgrims, while others, such as the Shroud of Turin, receive millions of pilgrims, including Pope John Paul II, Pope Benedict XVI, and Pope Francis.

 As Christian teaching generally states that Christ was assumed into heaven corporeally, there are few bodily relics.
 A notable exception is the Holy Foreskin of Jesus.

 According to early Christian sources, the Church of the Holy Sepulchre occupies the location where Jesus is said to have been entombed between his crucifixion and resurrection.
 It is located in the Christian Quarter of the Old City of Jerusalem.

 A second site, known as the Garden Tomb, located just outside Jerusalem's Old City has become a popular Protestant alternative to the Church of the Holy Sepulchre, which is dominated by the Catholic and Eastern Orthodox faiths.

 Protestantism

+Anglicanism

+King Henry VIII was buried with other members of the English (and later British) royal family in St George's Chapel, Windsor Castle.